Chris7462/scnn_torch/ReadMe.md

 - Per-category results saved to `outputs/evaluate/out_<category>.txt`
 - Summary saved to `outputs/evaluate/summary_iou<threshold>.txt`

-### Note on Evaluation Results

-The Python evaluator may produce slightly different results (~0.1-0.5% F1) compared to the official C++ CULane evaluator.
-This is due to differences in spline interpolation algorithms:
-- C++ uses a custom cubic spline with TDMA solver
-- Python uses `scipy.splprep` (B-spline)

-The difference is minor and acceptable for most purposes.

 ### Evaluation Metrics

 The evaluator computes precision, recall, and F1-measure for each category: